-The brownfields grant will be awarded in the form of a cooperative agreement.
+The brownfield RLF grant will be awarded in the form of a cooperative agreement.
 Cooperative agreements permit the EPA Project Officer to be substantially involved in overseeing the work performed by the selected recipients.
 Although EPA will negotiate precise terms and conditions relating to substantial involvement as part of the award process, the anticipated substantial federal involvement for this project may include:

-- Close monitoring of the recipient's performance to verify the results. - Collaborating during performance of the scope of work. - Reviewing substantive terms of proposed contracts. - Reviewing qualifications of key personnel (EPA will not select employees or contractors employed by the award recipient). - Reviewing and commenting on reports prepared under the cooperative agreement (the final decision on the content of reports rests with the recipient). - Reviewing sites as meeting applicable site eligibility criteria.
+- close monitoring of the recipient's performance to verify the results - collaborating during performance of the scope of work - reviewing substantive terms of proposed contracts - reviewing qualifications of key personnel (EPA will not select employees or contractors employed by the award recipient) - reviewing and commenting on reports prepared under the cooperative agreement (the final decision on the content of reports rests with the recipient) - reviewing sites as meeting applicable site eligibility criteria